abilian/abilian-sbe-monorepo/README.md

 - **Security and Identity Management:** Includes built-in services for identity management, security, and audit logging, ensuring compliance with enterprise-grade security requirements.
 - **Document Management System (DMS):** Offers a simple yet effective DMS for organizations, integrated with collaboration tools such as forums and wikis, facilitating seamless document sharing and collaboration.

+> [!NOTE]
+> Join the Abilian SBE developer community and help shape the future of open-source enterprise collaboration!
+A first step would be to look at our **Architecture Decision Records (ADRs)**—a collection of enhancement proposals where your expertise can make a real impact.
+Explore, discuss, and contribute your ideas and code enhancements to build the next generation of social business apps.

 ## Installation and Deployment